THE ABC’s Of Fourth Grade

 N = Needs Improvement U = Unsatisfactory

-Students will have a chance daily to earn tickets for excellent behavior.
-Students may earn a ticket for homework completion, hallway behavior, attentive in class, following the 5 Bees and lending a helping hand to others, etc. Students will have the opportunity to cash in their tickets at the Mighty Mustang Market.
+Students will also receive self-satisfaction and verbal praise for following school and classroom rules.
+Students may earn Dojo points for homework completion, hallway behavior, attentive in class, following MUST” and lending a helping hand to others, etc. Students will have the opportunity to cash in their tickets at the Mighty Mustang Market.
 At the market, students can buy prizes such as mechanical pencils, books, posters, treats, and other prizes with their positive tickets that they have earned throughout the week.
-Students will also receive self-satisfaction and verbal praise for following school and classroom rules.
 Students will also earn privileges such as recess, free-time, positive notes sent home, and lunch with their teacher for excellent conduct.

 Teachers will take a sufficient number of grades to demonstrate mastery of TEKS for each student in all subject areas.
 Grades will be taken from a variety of sources, such as daily classroom assignments, homework, labs, projects, written compositions, projects and tests.

-Graded papers and tests may be sent home every Friday along with the conduct sheet.
-Please look for these each week in the orange folder.
+Graded papers and tests may be sent home every Friday.
+Please look for these each week in the AVID binder.
 Parents may view their child’s grades on-line through the Parent Access Center at any time.
-There will be further information about this coming home soon and how you can access your child’s grades on-line.
+There will be further information about this coming home soon and how you can access your child’s grades online.

 Progress reports will be sent home on the fifth Tuesday of each nine weeks:

 September 17; November 19; February 11; April 21